Ian Hicks, AO, Chair

 Georgia Dawson is a Lecturer and Research Fellow at the Melbourne Graduate School of Education, Centre for Program Evaluation.
 She has extensive skills in quantitative data analysis including item response theory, structural equation modelling and path analysis.

-Stephanie is the Executive Director of the Mornington Peninsula Foundation.
-Since 2017, she has led the organisation’s growth and transformation with her pioneering approach to systemic change led by local community.
+Since 2017 Stephanie has led MPF’s growth and transformation with her pioneering approach to systemic change led by local community.
 With a unique combination of personal engagement, targeted support, data analysis, government partnership and community empowerment, Stephanie’s approach to place-based philanthropy provides people experiencing disadvantage with relief from short-term crisis, then access to networks that foster long-term, systemic change.
 Stephanie has built this approach over a 15-year career in philanthropy, where she has worked with marginalised populations, grass-roots organisations and major donors in metropolitan Melbourne and around regional Victoria, in roles with Igniting Change, the Sir Andrew and Lady Fairley Foundation, the Reichstein Foundation, and MPF’s antecedent, the George Hicks Foundation.
 In her earlier music and arts administration careers, Stephanie has held positions in four of Australia’s six symphony orchestras, and remains an active and passionate cellist.

 Gitz Naidu, CFO